Bhumikakhulbe/SQL-/README.md

 This project focuses on cleaning and transforming raw datasets using SQL to prepare them for analysis.
-The cleaning process involves identifying and correcting issues such as missing values, duplicates, inconsistent formatting, and incorrect data types.
+The cleaning process involves identifying and correcting missing values, duplicates, inconsistent formatting, and incorrect data types.

 The following steps were applied to clean the dataset:

-Removed duplicate records
+1. Removed duplicate records

-Handled NULL or missing values
+2. Handled NULL or missing values (if possible)

-Standardized text data (e.g., casing, whitespace)
+3. Standardized text data (e.g., casing, whitespace)

-Corrected data types (e.g., dates, numerics)
+4. Corrected data types

-Validated unique identifiers

-Normalized values (e.g., address formats, categories)
+5. Normalized values (e.g., address formats, categories)

-Removed outliers (if applicable)
+6. Removed outliers (if applicable)